one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

        - Use a MacBookAir7,2 profile
        - In the config.plist, you need to fill in values for: SystemProductName, SystemSerialNumber, MLB, SystemUUID, and ROM
        - Use your MAC address without the colons for the ROM field (You did get your MAC address, right?)
-     - Be sure to rename your config file to config.plist
+     - Be sure to rename the config file to config.plist

 ### OpenCore Drivers